misterpaul/NexposePerlScripts/GroupMaker/README.txt

          systems (including RedHat and Ubuntu) the package is named libexpat1-dev, not expat-devel.
 On other Unix flavors, it might be expat-devel.

+    *    libnet-ssleay-perl (apt-get install libnet-ssleay-perl)

+    *    libcrypt-ssleay-perl (apt-get install libcrypt-ssleay-perl) I'm not sure this is really needed.
+You might try without it.

+    *    libssl-dev (apt-get install libssl-dev)

     *    cpanm (cpan App::cpanminus)